How to improve communication across generations at work

 - Have everyone work toward the same goal

-#🅿: Promote a uniform office language
+#🅿: Promote a respectful office language etiquette

 Having a common ground on what kind of language should be used for communication during office hours will make everyone’s life easier.
 Sure, it will be challenging to stop using slang, abbreviations, or overly formal language — but a consistent office language etiquette will bring stability and regularity to your cross-generational team and help minimize communication breakdown.